InfinityStudio/GokiStats/README.md

 ## License

-Source code are under MIT License, and resources are under CC-BY-NC-SA 4.0 License.
+Source code are under GPL-3.0 License, and resources are under CC-BY-NC-SA 4.0 License.

-## Disclaimer

-I, Lasm_Gratel is not the original author of this Mod, since the mod forum was gone and deleted, source code was then released to Public Domain.

-However, I choose to grant permissions with MIT License and you are free to contribute.

 ## Donation